Stone fish Synanceia Verrucosa

 So, in conclusion, the stonefish is the deadliest and most dangerous venomous fish in the world to humans!

-The stonefish lives in shallow tropical waters of the Pacific and Indian Oceans to the Red Sea.
-Stonefish in Australia are found off the coastline especially in the Great Barrier Reef.
+The stonefish are found in shallow tropical waters of the Pacific and Indian Oceans and the Red Sea.
+Stonefish in Australia live off the coastline, especially in the Great Barrier Reef.
 It usually lurks amongst coral and rock formations and camouflages itself to look like a clump of coral or a piece of rock.
-Where there isn't sufficient environmental cover to disguise itself, the stonefish will use its powerful pectoral fins to dig itself into the seabed and pretends to be something most appropriate to its surroundings, typically an algae-covered rock.
+Where there isn't sufficient environmental cover to disguise itself, the stonefish will use its powerful pectoral fins to dig itself into the seabed and pretend to be something most appropriate to its surroundings, typically an algae-covered rock.

 Stonefish Catching Prey Video